-Hong Kong imports of high value food products from the U.S. reached US\$3.35 billion in 2011, consolidating our position as the leading food supplier to Hong Kong.
-Hong Kong's food market remains strong, with restaurant receipts and food retail sales reaching a combined US\$21 billion in 2011.
-It is expected that Hong Kong will maintain its position as one of the top 5 markets for U.S. consumer ready food products in 2012, as it continues to be a major buying center and transshipment point for other markets in the region.
-Economic growth in Hong Kong is forecast to be 2% in 2012.
+Hong Kong imports of high value food products from the U.S. reached US\$3.45 billion in 2012, consolidating our position as the leading food supplier to Hong Kong.
+Hong Kong food market remains sound, with restaurant receipts and food retail sales at US\$12 billion and US\$10.2 billion in 2012, an increase of 5% and 7% respectively over 2011.
+It is expected that Hong Kong will maintain its position as one of the top 5 markets for U.S. consumer ready food products in 2013, as it continues to be a major buying center and transshipment point for other markets in the region.
+Economic growth in Hong Kong is forecast to be 3% in 2013.
 Post expects that U.S. products will continue to fair well due to competitive prices and consumer confidence in the quality and safety of U.S. products.